← Back to Blog

 Reserve StudiesHOA Due DiligenceCondo Buying

-How to Read a Reserve Study in 5 Minutes: Find the 3 Numbers That Predict Special Assessments
+How to Read a Reserve Study in 5 Minutes: Find the 4 Metrics That Predict Special Assessments

 GoverningDocs Team8 min read

-How to Read a Reserve Study - Infographic showing the 3 key numbers: Percent Funded, Study Age, and Deferred Maintenance items
+How to Read a Reserve Study - Infographic showing the 4 key metrics: Percent Funded, Study Age, Deferred Maintenance items, and Contribution Gap

 A reserve study is a financial planning document that shows whether an HOA has enough money saved for major repairs—and whether you face special assessment risk.